2023 Best Value Clinical/Medical Laboratory Science Schools in the Rocky Mountains Region

 Full Clinical/Medical Laboratory Science at Red Rocks Community College Report

-Weber State University did quite well in this year’s ranking of the best value schools for clinical/medical laboratory science students.
-It came in at #6 on the list.
+Weber State University ranked #6 on this year’s Best Value Clinical/Medical Laboratory Science Schools in the Rocky Mountains Region list.
 WSU is a very large public school located in the small city of Ogden.

-The average tuition and fees for an out-of-state undergraduate student at WSU are $16,644 a year.
+Out-of-state tuition fees for undergraduate students at WSU are $16,644 per year.
 Clinical Laboratory Science majors at WSU take out an average of $23,268 in student loans while working on their egree.

 Full Clinical/Medical Laboratory Science at Weber State University Report